psf/black/README.md

 It will also insert proper spacing before and after function definitions.
-It's one line before and after inner functions and two lines before and after module-level functions.  *Black* will put those empty lines also between the function definition and any standalone comments that immediately precede the given function.
-If you want to comment on the entire function, use a docstring or put a leading comment in the function body.
+It's one line before and after inner functions and two lines before and after module-level functions.  *Black* will not put empty lines between function/class definitions and standalone comments that immediately precede the given function/class.

 ### Trailing commas